Bira/octopus-carnival/_drafts/wir-dscc-crodlu.md

 ### Crodlu

-This could represent a typical wild specimen, or perhaps one treated as an attack animal instead of a mount.
+This could represent a typical wild specimen, or perhaps one trained as an attack animal instead of a mount.
 It's a Level 3 Brute with 55 HP.

 The crodlu can attack with its **beak** or with **claws** that do a little less